vCloud Director must be configured to support environments that can securely support multiple tenants.

 Enabled Public URL and certificates.
 For more information, see the vCloud Director Administrator's Guide.

-Shared single sign-on.
-For more information, see Configure vCloud Director to use vCenter Single Sign On in vCloud Director Administrator's Guide.
+Shared vCenter Single Sign On domain. vCloud Director must be federated with the same vCenter Single Sign On domain as the vCenter Server instances that are part of the vCloud Availability solution.
+For more information, see Configure vCloud Director to use vCenter Single Sign On topic in the vCloud Director Administrator's Guide.

-By default, vCloud Availability for vCloud Director 2.0 supports the use of TLS 1.2 during the SSL handshake process.
-To build a pure TLS 1.2 environment for vCloud Availability for vCloud Director operations, the vSphere Replication and vCenter Server instances that are deployed on-premise must also support TLS 1.2.
-For more information, select the Transport Layer Security category from the drop-down in the Interoperability Pages for vCloud Availability for vCloud Director 2.0.
+By default, vCloud Availability 2.0 supports the use of TLS 1.2 during the SSL handshake process.
+To build a pure TLS 1.2 environment for vCloud Availability operations, the vSphere Replication and vCenter Server instances that are deployed on-premise must also support TLS 1.2.
+For more information, select the Transport Layer Security category from the drop-down in the Interoperability Pages for vCloud Availability 2.0.

 Configure the timeout settings for the vCloud Director extensions.